 Anxiety originates in the brain’s amygdalae, two almond-size structures (one in each hemisphere) that modulate the body’s response to stress.
-Functional-medicine physician and herbalist Aviva Romm, MD, likens their function to a surveillance system: When we perceive danger, the body’s stress response sounds the alarm and releases a torrent of hormones, including adrenaline and cortisol.
+Integrative-medicine physician and herbalist Aviva Romm, MD, likens their function to a surveillance system: When we perceive danger, the body’s stress response sounds the alarm and releases a torrent of hormones, including adrenaline and cortisol.
 This prepares the body to fight, flee, or freeze.

 The hypervigilance that accompanies this response is key to survival, Romm says.
 “But when the alarm gets stuck in the on position, hypervigilance turns into anxiety.”